anachronic/importmagic.el/README.md

 Note that the example above will override a defined key binding in the `python-mode-map`.
 You can do that as long as you feel the need to (as I did).
-This package is not really intended to interfer with the default bindings, though.
+This package is not really intended to interfere with the default bindings, though.

 ### Imports style